thejoshwolfe/curlydiff/README.md

 (`null` corresponds to the deletion of a property.
 See below for formal description of the patch format.)

+If curlydiff is given an object that contains itself, such as `var x = {}; x.self = x;`, then curlydiff's behavior is undefined.
+(It will probably cause a "Maximum call stack size exceeded" error.)

 ## Usage

 ```js